University of Liverpool

 Research

-The Research Training Curriculum in Year 1 introduces trainees to a range of methods and issues arising in the conduct of clinical research.
-There is in-depth coverage of research design, both quantitative and qualitative methods of data collection and analysis, guidance on the use of statistics, the process of planning research projects, and on preparing ethical applications.
+The Research Training Curriculum is taught across a module in each of years one, two and three Year 1 introduces trainees to a range of methods and issues arising in the conduct of clinical research.
+There is in-depth coverage of research design, both quantitative and qualitative methods of data collection and analysis, guidance on the use of statistics, the process of planning research projects, co-production and involvement of experts by experience, and on preparing applications for ethical review.

 In Year 3 the Research Training Curriculum supports the ongoing development of research knowledge and critical appraisal skills, and the development of appropriate skills to effectively disseminate research in various contexts (e.g. publications, reports, conference presentations).
 Trainees are also encouraged to identify topics and themes that they would find beneficial for their development.

-Trainees undertake a major research dissertation which commences in Year 1, when a full research proposal is submitted.
-Each trainee proposal is independently reviewed and must be approved (firstly) by the programme's Research Review Committee and (subsequently) by the appropriate NHS or University ethical committee.
-In Year 2, the trainees commence work on their ethics application and literature review.
+In addition, a major research dissertation module runs across all three years.
+In Year 1, a full research proposal is submitted.
+Each trainee proposal is independently reviewed and must be approved (firstly) by the programme's Research Review Committee and (subsequently) by the appropriate NHS or University ethical review committee.
+By the start of Year 2, trainees will usually have commenced work on their ethics application and literature review.
 The completed dissertation is submitted in Year 3 and this is followed by a viva voce examination.
-In Year 3, trainees showcase their research at an Annual Research Conference.
+In Year 3, trainees give an assessed presentation of their research at an Annual Research Conference.

 Assessment